ttImp/FullwoodHackAcademy/README.md

 ### **Section 1.3: Our Mission (Offensive)**

 Our mission is to gain access to a user's account on the live website.
 We will start by performing reconnaissance to find a target user and then build up a Python script to "brute-force" their password, trying many combinations until we find the right one.
+After gaining access, we'll see if we can trick the website into giving us more power than we should have.

 Let's begin!

-**Step 1: Reconnaissance - Finding a Target**
+**Step 1: Reconnaissance - Finding a Target and Understanding Password Complexity**

 Before launching an attack, we need to gather information.
 This is **reconnaissance**.
+This helps us understand what kind of users might exist and what kind of passwords the website might accept, which can make our brute-force attack more efficient.

 **Your Task:**